awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-applicationautoscaling-scalingpolicy.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `ScalingTargetId`  <a name="cfn-applicationautoscaling-scalingpolicy-scalingtargetid"></a>
-The AWS CloudFormation\-generated ID of an Application Auto Scaling scalable target\.
+The CloudFormation\-generated ID of an Application Auto Scaling scalable target\.
 For more information about the ID, see the Return Value section of the `AWS::ApplicationAutoScaling::ScalableTarget` resource\.
 You must specify either the `ScalingTargetId` property, or the `ResourceId`, `ScalableDimension`, and `ServiceNamespace` properties, but not both\.
 *Required*: Conditional
 *Type*: String